Things to Do in Tomar, Portugal: Templar Sites & Old Town Cafés

 Taverna Antiqua – Medieval Setting, Honest Food

 Just off Praça da República, Taverna Antiqua could have gone full tourist gimmick with its medieval theme - but it didn’t.
 Instead, it leans into the stone-cellar atmosphere and serves genuinely good food.
 The pork cheeks braised in red wine are excellent, the octopus rice is rich and filling, and the craft beers are worth sampling.
-Go early in the evening or on a quieter weekday if you’d prefer a calm, candlelit dinner without the bustle.
+Go early in the evening or on a quieter weekday if you’d prefer a calm, candlelit dinner.

 O Tabuleiro – Simple Lunches on Rua Serpa Pinto